-- 1 In the toolbox, click the Shape tool - 2 Select a curve object. - 3 Press Shift, and select the nodes you want to align. - 4 Click the Align nodes button on the property bar.
+- 1 Click the Shape tool 🦜. - 2 Select a curve object. - 3 Hold down Shift, and select the nodes that you want to align. - 4 Click the Align nodes button on the property bar. - 5 In the Node align dialog box, enable the alignment options you want.